 I am a Lecturer in Childhood and Education Studies.
-I teach, I research and I use this research to feed into my teaching.
+I am a teacher and researcher, making sure my research informs my teaching.

 My research is centred around exploring aspects of children and young people’s lives – their accounts of health and family life and their education - with a view to informing practice.
 The applied and interdisciplinary nature of my research has enabled me to share young people’s insights within fields where their views have traditionally been silenced.
 My research emphasises the need to listen to children and young people, involve them in their education and health care and provide greater support to them in difficult circumstances.